MP Estate Planning UK

 dementia care support

-In conclusion, understanding the legal rights of individuals with dementia is vital for protecting their autonomy and dignity.
-By knowing what rights they have, how their capacity to make decisions is assessed, and what support is available, families and caregivers can better navigate the challenges associated with dementia.
+Understanding the legal rights of individuals with dementia is vital for protecting their autonomy and dignity.
+By knowing what rights exist, how capacity is assessed, and what support is available, families and carers can make better-informed decisions during what is often an incredibly difficult time.

 For more information on how dementia care needs are assessed, you can visit Alzheimer’s Society for detailed guidance.